-A variety of cables are available whose manufacturers claim better performance than standard heavy gauge wire.
+A variety of speaker cables are now available whose manufacturers claim better performance than standard heavy gauge wire.
 We have verified this in many cases, and the improvements available are often more noticeable than the differences between wires of different gauge.
-The effects of cables may be masked if equipment is not of the highest quality.
+The effects of cables may be masked if the equipment is not of the highest quality.